-Entry Criteria: Four years of study at secondary level, completion of Level 2 English with a minimum of 4 cree from externally assessed standards The Level 2 literacy requirements must have been me. alts at Merr t or Excellence, AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits and 91472 Respond critically to specified aspects of studied written texts.
+English Level 3 Entry Criteria: Four years of study at secondary level, completion of Level 2 English with a minimum of four of from externally assessed standards The Level 2 literacy requirements must have been met. credits at M erit or Excellence, 13ENG AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits HOD: Mr Don Harland 91472 Respond critically to specified aspects of studied written texts.
 3 4 91473 Respond critically to specified aspects of studied visual or oral texts.
-3 4 ses in d for 91477 Respond critically to significant aspects of visual and/or oral text(s) through close reading, supported by evidence.
-3 3 rongly of 91478 Respond critically to significant connections across texts, supported by evidence.
-3 4 in 91476 Create and deliver a fluent and coherent oral text.
-3 3 You will learn: Reading and wr iting skills from previous years will be built on through the study of a novel and a film.
-Where does th is course lead? prepare students for University study and for the Scholarship examination.
+3 4 There are three courses in Level 3 English offered for 91480 Respond critically to significant aspects of visual and/or oral text(s) through close reading, supported by evidence.
+3 3 Year 13 students, it is strongly recommended that one of 91478 Respond critically to significant connections across texts, supported by evidence.
+3 4 these courses be taken in 91476 Create and deliver a fluent and coherent oral text.
+3 3 Year 13.
+You will learn: Reading and wi riting skills from previous years will be built on through the study of a novel and a film. is course lead?
+I prepare students for University study and for the Scholarship examination.